 What is VeChain (VET)?
 A beginner’s guide

-From supply chain management to decentralised applications, here’s your ultimate guide to the VeChain platform and VET tokens.
+From supply chain management to decentralised applications, here’s your ultimate guide to VeChain.

-Let’s take a closer look at the platform behind it all, how it works, and where VET tokens fit into the equation.
+Let’s take a closer look at the platform behind it all, how it works, and where VET & VTHO tokens fit into the equation.

 What is VeChain?

-VeChain is a blockchain company focused on products and information.
+VeChain is a blockchain focused on providing blockchain solutions to real-world enterprise problems.
 In its own words, VeChain “strives to build a trust-free and distributed business ecosystem, which is self-circulating and scalable”.

 Where to buy VeChain

 Both VET and VTHO can be stored in VeChain’s native cryptocurrency wallets.
 For iOS and Android users, coins can be stored securely within the VeChainThor official light wallet.
 Likewise, coins can also be stored within VeChain Sync, which is VeChain’s desktop wallet.
 Both are designed to integrate more effectively with VeChain developed apps.

 Alternatively, many third party cryptocurrency wallets also offer the ability to store both VET and VTHO.
 Some examples include Ledger Nano S, Ledger Nano X, Trezor, Atomic Wallet, and Exodus.
 For the full list of VET-compatible wallets check out our guide to wallets.